 Joints are structures where different bones connect together.
-Certain disorders, physical trauma, and the natural wear and tear of everyday use can damage joints, leading to a drastic reduction in the quality of life and difficulty making certain movements.
+Certain disorders, physical trauma, and the natural wear and tear of everyday use can damage joints, leading to a drastic reduction in quality of life.

 Most notably, the modern sedentary lifestyle, characterized by desk-bound office jobs and the correlated rise in obesity, has a profound negative effect on joint health.
 According to recent data, roughly 54.4 million Americans have been diagnosed with some form of arthritis, which, simply put, is joint pain that refuses to go away on its own.1